Area-53-Robotics/53D-High-Stakes-Notebook/entries/competition/south-hagerstown-rebel-rumble.typ

   match: "Q56",
   red_alliance: (teams: ("12699A", "19800A"), score: 26),
   blue_alliance: (teams: ("53D", "23098B"), score: 15),
-  won: true,
+  outcome: "Win",
   auton: "Red",
   awp: false,
   strategy: [
     - Communicate with 76763A about open positive corners.
 We want to take control of a positive corner as quickly as possible.
   ],
   auton_notes: [
-    - 76763A’s auton did not score any rings because their clamp failed.
+    - 76763A's auton did not score any rings because their clamp failed.
     - The red alliance scored a ring on their alliance wall stake.

   ],